ryankline122/ryankline122/readme.md

 ## 🌱 Currently Learning

-I'm currently focused on improving my skills in system design and learning best practices for CI/CD.
+I'm currently focused on improving my skills in system design and adopting best practices for CI/CD.
 Additionally, I've recently been tinkering with the Elixir programming language alongside the Phoenix web framework.

 ## 🤝 Let's Connect